 Diversity at Pacific

-The University of the Pacific community - including students, faculty, staff, administrators, and alumni—believes that diversity and inclusion are essential to the fulfillment of our institutional mission.
-We value inclusiveness in learning, curricular and co-curricular programming, campus climate, recruitment, admissions, hiring and retention.
+Our community at the University of the Pacific— students, faculty, staff, and alumni—believes that diversity, equity and inclusion are essential to the fulfillment of our institutional mission.
+We value inclusiveness in teaching, learning, co-curricular programming, admissions, hiring and retention.

-We are committed to all members of the Pacific community becoming competent and ethical citizen leaders able to interact effectively and ethically in an increasingly multicultural society and global economy.
-This transformative process is accomplished through our distinctive integration of liberal arts and professional education promoting innovation, open discourse and dialogue, leadership development, experiential learning and self-reflection.
+We are dedicated to an ongoing, collaborative effort to advance and sustain the inclusive excellence of Pacific in an increasingly multicultural society and global economy.
+This transformative process is accomplished through our distinctive integration of liberal arts and professional education which nurtures the development of citizen leaders, open discourse, self-reflection, innovation, and experiential learning.

 - Bias Response Team